 Walk the spiritual path with eyes wide open to your part in the process.

 Let’s connect.
-Join me for a BRAND NEW online COMMUNITY MEDITATION & CONNECTION or schedule an INTRODUCTORY CONSULTATION with me for chance to begin exploring what that little nudge might be suggesting to you!.
+Join me for a BRAND NEW online COMMUNITY MEDITATION & CONNECTION or schedule an INTRODUCTORY CONSULTATION with me for chance to begin exploring what that little nudge might be suggesting to you!

-Let’s begin the process of rediscovering the vision you have for your future.
+Let us at Satsang House, help you to begin the process of rediscovering the vision you have for your future.
 Let’s start to uncover, discover, and discard some of the limiting beliefs which have you stuck in old patterns of behavior and unable to break free.